graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 a single request (with or without the JSON array wrapper) into a list.

-When calling the `AddSystemTextJson` or `AddNewtonsoftJson` extension method to the `IGraphQLBuilder` interface, the method will register the `IDocumentWriter` as usual, plus the `IGraphQLRequestReader` interfaces with the appropriate serialization engine.
+When calling the `AddSystemTextJson` or `AddNewtonsoftJson` extension method to the `IGraphQLBuilder` interface, the method will register the `IGraphQLSerializer` as usual, plus the `IGraphQLRequestReader` interfaces with the appropriate serialization engine.
 JSON configuration options will normally apply to both classes, but an additional overload is provided if you need to independently